 Coursera was founded by Daphne Koller and Andrew Ng with a vision of providing life-transforming learning experiences to anyone, anywhere.
-It is now the world’s largest online learning platform for higher education.
-More than 200 of the world’s top universities and industry educators partner with Coursera to offer courses, Specializations, certificates, and degrees that empower over 45 million learners around the world to achieve their career goals.
-2,000 companies trust the company’s enterprise platform Coursera for Business to transform their talent.
+It is now a leading online learning platform for higher education, where 61 million learners from around the world come to learn skills of the future.
+More than 200 of the world’s top universities and industry educators partner with Coursera to offer courses, Specializations, certificates, and degree programs.
+2,400 companies trust the company’s enterprise platform Coursera for Business to transform their talent.
 Coursera for Government equips government employees and citizens with in-demand skills to build a competitive workforce.
-Coursera is backed by investors that include Kleiner Perkins, New Enterprise Associates, GSV Capital, Learn Capital, and SEEK Group.
+Coursera for Campus empowers any university to offer high-quality, job-relevant online education to students, alumni, faculty, and staff.
+Coursera is backed by leading investors that include Kleiner Perkins, New Enterprise Associates, Learn Capital, and SEEK Group.

 For more news, highlights, and stories from Coursera and our community, visit the Coursera blog.

 For press-related questions, e-mail firstname.lastname@example.org

 To connect with experts from top universities for a story or upcoming event, visit the Coursera | Expert Network.

 Recent COVID-19 Coverage

 Coursera invests in research and surveys to better understand online learners, their goals and motivations, and the impact of learning on their lives.
 See below for our recent data reports.